burak0206/RiskServiceAPI/README.md

      .
 ```

-### Controlers
+### Controllers

-Requests are handled in controlers.py python file.
+Requests are handled in controllers.py python file.

 ```
 Give the example: